Marathon Training Diet: What To Eat While Training For A Marathon

 When it comes to diet, it seems the only universal generality that can be made is that there are no hard-and-fast best diets, best practices, or best meal plans.
 Eating seems highly personal.

-Some people feel best eating three square meals a day and no snacks, while others find themselves feeling more energized and even-keeled with three smaller meals and three snacks.
+Some people feel best eating three square meals a day without snacks, while others feel more energized and even-keeled with three smaller meals and three snacks.
 Others like intermittent fasting or other timing variations.

 That said, in general, marathon runners often find it best to space their calories out throughout the day with meals and snacks at fairly consistent intervals.